Melbourne Airport Rail: Stage 1

+As of June 2026, Stage 1 of construction between West Footscray and Albion stations is underway.

-Works are planned to recommence in 2026 on realigning tracks around Sunshine station.
+Track realignment for Stage 1 was planned to recommence in 2026 around Sunshine station.
 Works will be spread across a 6km rail corridor and include an extended concourse, two new dedicated regional platforms, three new rail bridges, realigned passenger and freight lines and upgraded signalling.
 The works will separate different rail services and create flying junctions to allow the airport line and a potential future electrification of the regional line to Melton to use the Metro Tunnel.
 This package of works will be divided into five construction packages.
 Responsibility for the project was given to the Level Crossing Removal Project, a division of the Victorian Infrastructure Delivery Authority.

-Works on rebuilding Sunshine station were planned to be complete by 2030.
+From April 2026, major pipeline works were being carried out at Albion station.
+In May 2026, Airport Rail preliminary works began at Tottenham station.